Proving it's never too late to refactor your comfort zone

 Old Dog, New Flex

 Experience isn't a liablity.
+It's leverage.

 I've speant nearly three decades building software through multiple hype cycles, architectural shifts, and "this changes everything" moments that... didn't.